-Important note: the maximum lifetime weeks of allowable student financial assistance include weeks of instudy interest-free status.
+Important note: the maximum lifetime weeks of allowable student financial assistance include weeks of In-Study Payment-Free status.

 Please see the Maintain Your Loan page of the SABC website for information on how to apply and for further details.